andreyryabtsev/cse473-grader/readme.md

 1. Collect all submissions from Canvas saving them as a zip
 2. Save the project file as a zip.
+3. `scp` both zip files to attu and run the script there.
-3. Invoke `./grade.py path/to/submissions.zip path/to/project.zip [file1.py ... fileN.py]` where the last arguments are the files that students were expected to submit.
+4. Invoke `./grade.py path/to/submissions.zip path/to/project.zip [file1.py ... fileN.py]` where the last arguments are the files that students were expected to submit.
 Specifically:

 PS1
 ```